“A brand that captures your mind gains behavior. A brand that captures your heart gains commitment.” – Scott Talgo

 It’s often possible to create a brand association by simply using the right type of language within each campaign.

 For example, if you want to link your brand to boxing, a language representative of the sport would be ideal.
 Terms knockout, punch, block, etc. should be prevalent in your ads.
 Consider how this vocabulary affects your brand persona, as well.

 Also, the language should meet at least a level of semblance tone-wise that indicates the campaign is from a boxing-informed brand.

 The best way to assure you’re addressing this correctly is by confirming if you’re using the right vocabulary and if the tone is working.
-If these two things are adhered to, things should be fine.
+If these two things are adhered to, as well as brand consistency, things should be fine.

 Here are a few popular campaigns that used language in order to create a powerful brand association:

 The multi-colored candy is associated with a beautiful rainbow, thanks to the genius language and phrasing of the ‘taste the rainbow’ campaign.

 Volkswagen’s creative use of language sparked associations between their vehicles and a convenient or ‘right’ size.

 It’s clear to see how creative language and vocabulary can transform a brand.
 Think of ways your language could change for the better.